sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/mysql.rst

 Sparkflows provides the capability to create MySQL Connection and use the connection to access various resources.

-Connections can be at various levels:
+Connections can be created at various levels:

 * Global : Everyone has access to these connections
 * Group : Users belonging to a group will only have access to these connections